 As a new manager, you may think that you have to talk a lot to look smart and authoritative.
-The truth is that you have to listen with the intent to understand in order to respond knowledgeably.
+The truth is that managers have to listen to feedback with the intent to understand in order to respond knowledgeably.

-Learning to listen is a skill that needs to be developed like any other managerial skill.
+Learning to listen to peers and staff is a skill that needs to be developed like any other managerial skill - step by step.

 To assess how well you listen, Jeffrey Gitomer, author of Listening.
 How to listen with the intent to understand has developed a handy little survey.
 Answer the questions below and see how well you rank as an effective listener.